passkeydeveloper/passkeys.dev/content/en/device-support/_index.md

 Passkeys created in **macOS** can be used on:

-- MacBooks using the same Apple ID and iCloud Keychain (synced automatically)
+- Macs using the same Apple ID and iCloud Keychain (synced automatically)
 - iPhones and iPads using the same Apple ID and iCloud Keychain (synced automatically)
+  - ...which can then be used on:
+    - Windows devices in Edge and Chrome using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
+    - Chromebooks and other Chrome OS devices using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
+    - Ubuntu devices in Edge and Chrome using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
+    - Macs signed in with a different Apple ID, using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
+    - iPhones and iPads signed in with a different Apple ID, using [FIDO Cross-Device Authentication](/docs/reference/terms/)

 [Device-bound passkeys](/docs/reference/terms/#device-bound-passkey) created in **Windows** can be used on: